Rushil-Dhinoja/DSA-90-Days-Challenge/Readme.md

 **Day 70**

-- Max Wealth of a customer problem
+- Maximum Wealth of a customer problem